Skip to content

 • ❯ Blast: Nucleotide alignement against the Homo sapiens genome and other nucleotide collections

-• ❯ AssignSubsets (availaible for clones with IGH recombinations): Assignment to the 19 known major subsets of stereotyped antigen receptor sequences for CLL
+• ❯ AssignSubsets (available for clones with IGH recombinations): Assignment to the 19 known major subsets of stereotyped antigen receptor sequences for CLL

 Sequence Features⚓︎